-Current (2016) Nazarene programs funded through Growing Projects are located in Zambia and Armenia.
-In Zambia, farming families are increasing their yields through conservation agriculture training, and in Armenia families are starting sheep and chicken projects as a way to put food on the table and also earn income in an area of high unemployment.
+Currently, Growing Projects fund programs located in Zambia and Rwanda.
+In Zambia, farming families are increasing their yields through conservation agriculture training, and in Rwanda families are growing bananas and kitchen gardens as a way to put food on the table and also earn income.

 In the US:

 Make checks payable to General Treasurer

 and send them to:

 Global Treasury Services

 Church of the Nazarene